knrt10/kubernetes-basicLearning/readme.md

 #### Using labels for categorizing worker nodes

 The pods aren't only kubernetes resource type that you can attach label to.
-Lables can be attached to any Kubernetes resource including nodes.
+Labels can be attached to any Kubernetes resource including nodes.

 Let’s imagine one of the nodes in your cluster contains a GPU meant to be used for general-purpose GPU computing.
 You want to add a label to the node showing this feature.
 You’re going to add the label **gpu=true** to one of your nodes (pick one out of the list returned by **kubectl get nodes**):